chapel-lang/chapel/doc/rst/language/spec/task-parallelism-and-synchronization.rst

 If a variable is referenced within the lexical scope of a ``begin``, ``cobegin``, or ``coforall`` statement and is declared outside that statement, it is subject to *task intents*.
-That is, it is considered to be passed as an actual argument to the corresponding task function at task creation time.
+That is, this *outer variable* is considered to be passed as an actual argument to the corresponding task function at task creation time.
 All references to the variable within the task function implicitly refer to a *shadow variable*, i.e. the task function’s corresponding formal argument.

-When the task construct is inside a method on a record and accesses a field of ``this``, the field is treated as a regular variable.
+When the task construct is inside a method on a record and accesses a field of ``this``, the field itself is treated as an outer variable.
 That is, it is passed as an actual argument to the task function and all references to the field within the task function implicitly refer to the corresponding shadow variable.